EricPERONNIN/KiCadToLTspice/README.md

 ## On Mac OS X - Linux
 Python script must be adapted.
-Contact me if you do it.
+Contact me when you will have done this.